curciosobrinho/RankingSort/README.md

 <br>
 :)
 <br>
-The idea is open the mind about the options inside loops.
+The idea is to open the mind about the options inside loops.
 Why use only 1 value of the array at a time?
 Why not compare more than one?

 I hope that this implementation shows that it is worth to think about it.